 Located at 55 West 200 South

-Though no longer piped, water is available at Matrimony Springs just down the River Road from Hwy 191 north of town.
+From the months of April through October we have filtered water in front of our store.
+GearHeads near the local grocery store also has free filtered water year round inside their store.
+Though no longer piped, water is available at Matrimony Springs just down the River Road from Hwy 191 north of town which typically flows year round.

 Lodging & Camping